Responsive Education Solutions: Controversy

 Max Brantley of the Arkansas Times wrote that the Walton Foundation had given "significant support" to Responsive Ed.

 In 2014 Zack Kopplin of Slate used an Open Records Request to obtain Responsive Ed's biology workbooks.
 According to Kopplin, the books "overtly and underhandedly discredit evidence-based science and allow creationism into public-school classrooms."

+ResponsiveEd disputed the allegations, asserting that the biology materials were constitutionally acceptable as written.
+In response to the allegations, ResponsiveEd reviewed the workbook in question, "updating it in order to: (1) ensure that the evidence for evolution is presented in an objective and unbiased manner, and (2) avoid any misinterpretations that ResponsiveEd is endorsing—or disapproving of—religion.”